-examination following such first examination.
 An applicant who has failed in three examinations must study for a year before taking a fourth examination, and a year of study must intervene between the fourth and fifth examinations.
 Except as next provided, no more than five examinations can be taken.
 However, the Board at its discretion may permit an applicant to take additional examinations after such additional study as the Board may prescribe.
-The Board may for good cause permit a postponement as to the taking of any examination.
+The Board may for good cause permit a postponement as to the taking on any examination.

-The foregoing provisions concerning failure in three examinations shall apply to those who have heretofore failed three or more examinations and entitle them to further examinations as herein provided.
+The foregoing provisions concerning failure in three examinations shall apply to those who have heretofore failed three or more examinations and entitles them to further examinations as herein provided.